 This type of stablecoin is still in its experimental phase.
 It maintains stability using smart contracts which are programmed in a way to increase and decrease the supply of the stablecoin in question to counter fluctuations on the market: when the stablecoin trades too high, it creates more tokens, and when the stablecoin drops in price, it buys up circulating coins to reduce the supply and thus increase the value.
 NuBits is a good example of this type of stablecoin.
 While promising, so far, it has not yet proven itself stable enough for mass adoption.

-We work exclusively with crypto collateralised stablecoins, BitAssets to be precise.
+We mostly work with crypto collateralised stablecoins, BitAssets to be precise.
 We are strong believers in a decentralised economy, which is reflected in pretty much everything we do.
 BitAssets are trustless stablecoins: unlike with fiat collateralised stablecoins, there is no need to trust another party to be ‘good for the money’, so to speak.
 Also, working with BitAssets is especially convenient because it allows us to create stablecoins pegged to any of the world’s 180+ fiat currencies.